 There are a series of pulleys with ropes that move and change the sets on stage where operas and dance performances are held.
 The seating is limited, but the relatively small theater is built for acoustics in mind giving sublime sound quality during a live performance.

 The last stop is the Wine Salon the cellar of the Chateau where you can actually do wine tasting.
-This is a MUST for your romantic getaway in Mikulov.
+This is easily is easily one of the best things to do in Mikoluv for your getaway!
 The entire experience was absolutely unique and unbelievable.

 What can get more romantic than wine tasting with your partner in a castle?
 This was by far one of the most unforgettable experiences on our month long trip thus far.

-Another 20-minute drive from Mikulov is Lednice, a fantastic place to spend a day exploring the castle, gardens, and sampling more local wines.
+Another 20-minute drive from Mikulov, Czech Republic is Lednice, a fantastic place to spend a day exploring the castle, gardens, and sampling more local wines.

 Once you get to the minaret you can see another view of the chateau off in the distance and climb the 300+ spiraling stairs up to the top for a 360 view of the region.

-If you’re tired of walking or short on time you can opt to take the horse and buggy ride like Cinderella from the chateau to the minaret and vice versa.
+If you’re tired of walking, you can opt to take the horse and buggy ride like Cinderella from the chateau to the minaret and vice versa.
 Also, if you work up an appetite you can buy beer and snacks.

 Afterwards, you can do some more wine tasting at many of the wineries in town steps away from Lednice Castle.
 You will see many where you can walk in and sample their very own wines.
 You could easily fill a whole afternoon doing this.